Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/X86_Simulation/README.md

    ```

    Here you can notice that the output in the console is not as polished as the file generated by `--trace`.
 But this is useful when your design runs for long time, and you wish to see the event while the simulation is running.

+You may uncheck the **Trace print** option to exercise the other options.
+Also revert any changes to the source files.

 # Section 6